Section 818: Occupational Health and Safety - Incident Reporting and Investigation (IRI)

 |Causes of an incident must be identified during an investigation in order to implement effective corrective actions.
 There are often multiple causes at different levels including:|

-Direct cause - what occured immediately before the incident.
+Direct cause - what occurred immediately before the incident.

 - Indirect causes - the sub-standard acts, procedures and/or conditions that lead to the incident occurring, and answer "how" the incident happened.